Young Gophers women's squad has had moments, but Big Ten giants await

 With that inexperience, while compiling an 8-5 record (1-1 in the Big Ten), there have been ups and downs and there have been rallies.

-In a victory over Lehigh, the Gophers rallied from down eight by out-scoring the Mountain Hawks 20-10 over the final 3 minutes and 55 seconds.
-Down 10 early in the fourth and down seven with 2:58 left vs. Penn State, the Gophers out-scored the Lions 14-7 over the rest of regulation to force overtime, eventually winning in two OTs.
-Against Eastern Illinois the Gophers shot 7-for-38 while being out-scored 29-17 over the second and third quarters.
-Then Minnesota went 11-for-12 in a 23-6 fourth quarter run.
+In a victory over Lehigh, the Gophers rallied from down eight by outscoring the Mountain Hawks 20-10 over the final three minutes and 55 seconds.
+Down 10 early in the fourth and down seven with 2:58 left vs. Penn State, the Gophers outscored the Lions 14-7 over the rest of regulation to force overtime, eventually winning in two OTs.
+Against Eastern Illinois, the Gophers shot 7-for-38 while being outscored 29-17 over the second and third quarters.
+Then Minnesota went 11-for-12 in a 23-6 fourth-quarter run.

 Showing that grit is impressive.
 But it's not a winning formula for Big Ten play, where lulls like the one the Gophers had against Eastern Illinois would put them in a hole too deep.